JittoJoseph/PreStake-webApp/README.md

 ## Main Project

-For the full source code, documentation, and contribution guidelines, please visit the main Prestake repository at [PreStake](https://github.com/JittoJoseph/PreStake-Paper-Staking-App).
+For the full source code and documentation please visit the main Prestake repository at [PreStake](https://github.com/JittoJoseph/PreStake-Paper-Staking-App).

 ## Deployment